 There is a buzz word in the air today – Mass Customization.
 We have been hearing it frequently in the flat knitting industry as if it is something new.
-If you look on line you will find papers from notable institutions and blurbs in texts books.
+If you look online you will find papers from notable institutions and blurbs in textbooks.
 It can mean many things from:

 · Fully fashioned flat knitting,

 · knitting the whole product with no cutting or sewing.